 - The cost

-- Any promotions (it may be a good way to getting started, offering two for one deals)
+- Any promotions (it may be a good way to get started, offering two-for-one deals)

-- How your child can be reached (this should be your home number as opposed to their mobile if they have one.
-You want to speak to all the people they are working for)
+- How your child can be reached (this should be your own number as opposed to their mobile if they have one.
+You want to speak to all the people they’re working for).

 You don’t need to spend much on making up flyers.
-Visit Staples for some bargain marker pens and pens.
+Visit Poundland for some bargain pens and other stationery.

 Advertising your child’s new venture on the internet is not a good option.
-It is very difficult to monitor who is contacting your child.
-Stick to the old-fashioned way of advertising locally and letting word spread.
+It’s very difficult to monitor who is contacting your child.
+Stick to the old-fashioned way of advertising locally and letting the word spread.

 A summer job is all about teaching kids the value of money and letting them feel a bit independent, however you do need to keep their safety in mind at all times.